Ontario Steelhead Fishing: A Complete Guide

 Change your baits and sizes, and colors based on the conditions and the steelhead mood.

-Spawn Sacs: Spawn sacs also known as roe bags are probably the most popular bait for steelhead and at times spawn sacs will be the most effective bait for Ontario steelhead, however, other times different baits will work better.
+Spawn Sacs: Spawn sacs, also known as roe bags, are probably the most popular bait for steelhead, and at times spawn sacs will be the most effective bait for steelhead, however, at other times different baits will work better.

 Worms: Live worms and plastic steelhead worms are my go-to bait for steelhead at any time of the year.
 At times, and often, worms will be more effective than spawn bags.
 For this reason, I always have plastic steelhead worms with me.
 Just be sure you know how to fish them effectively and how to rig them, and which ones are the best steelhead worms to use.